IowaDave/Switched-Voltage-Divider/README.md

 2. the voltage across the transistor between the emitter and the collector will be close to 0.2; and
 3. the voltage measured across the transistor between the emitter and the base will be close to 1.0.

-The collector's voltage will be greater than that of the base *by the design of the transistor* and not due to any decision I made, so long as I pull the base down by more than 1 volt and allow current out of the base at least equal to 1/10 of that through the collector.
+The collector's voltage will be greater than that of the base *by the physics of the transistor* and not due to any decision I made, so long as I pull the base down by more than 1 volt and allow current out of the base at least equal to 1/10 of that through the collector.

 Dear friends who read this far: please kindly fill the holes remaining in my head about all this.